chaisql/chai/README.md

 u3.ID = 22

 // It is possible to let Genji deal with analyzing the structure
-// when inserting a record, using the VALUES clause err := db.Exec(`INSERT INTO user VALUES ?, ?, ?`, &u1, &u2, &u3)
+// when inserting a document, using the VALUES clause err := db.Exec(`INSERT INTO user VALUES ?, ?, ?`, &u1, &u2, &u3)
-// Note that it is also possible to write records by hand err := db.Exec(`INSERT INTO user VALUES ?, {userid: 21, name: 'foo', "age-of-the-user": 40}, ?`, &u1, &u3)
+// Note that it is also possible to write documents by hand err := db.Exec(`INSERT INTO user VALUES ?, {userid: 21, name: 'foo', "age-of-the-user": 40}, ?`, &u1, &u3)

 // Let's select a few users